KH-ReFined/KH-ReFined/README.md

 ## Credits

 ### All Games
-- Tevolo for the icons used in Discord Rich Presence.
+- Televo for the icons used in Discord Rich Presence.
 - Stickman Sham for the idea that led to Magic Reorganization in KH2FM.

 ### Kingdom Hearts 1